 Lake Mille Lacs, MN

 Lake Mille Lacs is another world-class smallmouth lake.
 Located in the heart of the Land of 10,000 lakes, it’s one of many great options in the state.
-However, it’s size and the possibility for a monster fish is too tempting for many to pass on.
+However, its size and the possibility for a monster fish are too tempting for many to pass on.
 Be sure to give it a try in both the summer and the winter!

 What to Use on Mille Lacs Lake